DataRootUniversity/ds-fundamentals/snake-project/DOC.md

 ```
 And as always, if explanations are unclear, you can examine validator's test cases by yourself

 ***Fantastic!
 We finished with the main elements of the environment!
-And now below are the rest of the elements with explanatory comments that we will use for the full operation of snake game.
-You can just copy paste them.***
+The rest of the elements with explanatory comments that we will use for the full operation of snake game are below.
+You can just copy and paste them into your project.***

 ### Renderer